pmagtulis/economic-freedom-regression/README.md

 # How it works

+There are two files in here: one is a Jupyter notebook containing the **linear regression model** and two, an R file containing the **fixed-effects model**.
+This is done so because of technical difficulties to run a fixed-effects model using Python and to give more users wider access to the models.

-This is an R file which reads through a CSV file provided for in **raw_data** directory.
-The code includes fixed effects and ordinary least squares regression models on select subindices of the annual report.
+Both files use the CSV file provided for in **raw_data** directory.

 # What is the data about?